bongiozzo/musica_mustdie/output/band_morganalefay.md

 # Morgana Lefay

-Дискография
-"Knowing Just As I" 1993, Power Metal
-"The Secret Doctrine" 1993, Power Metal
-"Sanctified" 1995, Power Metal
-"Past Present Future" 1995, Power Metal
-"Maleficium" 1996, Power Metal
-"Fata Morgana" 1997, Power Metal
-"Grand Materia" 2005, Power Metal
-"Over and Over Again (single)" 2007, Power Metal "Aberrations Of The Mind" 2007, Power Metal
+## Дискография

+### "Knowing Just As I" 1993, Power Metal

+01. Enter The Oblivion
+02. Red Moon
+03. Salute The Sage
+04. Rumours Of Rain
+05. Excalibur
+06. Modern Devil
+07. Wonderland
+08. Razamanaz
+09. Battle Of Ever More
+10. Knowing Just As I

+### "The Secret Doctrine" 1993, Power Metal

+01. Rooms Of Sleep
+02. What Am I
+03. Alley Of Oaks
+04. Soldiers Of The Holy Empire
+05. Paradise Lost
+06. Nowhere Island
+07. The Mirror
+08. State Of Intoxication
+09. Cold World
+10. Lord Of The Rings
+11. Last Rites
+12. Dying Evolution
+13. The Secret Doctrine

+### "Sanctified" 1995, Power Metal

+1. Out In The Silence
+2. Time Is God
+3. To Isengard
+4. Why ?
+5. Mad Messiah
+6. Another Dawn
+7. In The Court Of The Crimson King
+8. Sorrow Calls
+9. Where Insanity Rules
+10.Shadows Of God
+11.Gil - God (The Sanctified)

+All Songs By MORGANA LEFAY.
+Produced, Engineered & Mixed By
+MORGANA LEFAY & Ulf Peterson.
+Recorded & Mixed At The Wave Station, L.A.,Sweden 1994.

+All Keyboards By Ulf Peterson.
+Tony Eriksson - Guitars
+Jonas Soderlind - Drums
+Joakim Heder - Bass
+Charles Rytkonen - Vocals
+Daniel Persson - Guitars

+(P)&(C) 1995 BLACK MARK Production

+### "Past Present Future" 1995, Power Metal

+01. Sculptures Of Pain
+02. Lost Reflection
+03. Rumours Of Rain
+04. Alley Of Oaks
+05. Battle Of Evermore
+06. Voulez Vous
+07. The Mirror
+08. Last Rites
+09. Sorrow Calls
+10. Why ?
+11. Symphony Of The Damned

+### "Maleficium" 1996, Power Metal

+1. The Chamber Of Confession
+2. The Source Of Pain (Chief Magistrate-A Trial Begin)
+3. Victim Of Inquisition (Chief Magistrate-Testimony Of A Condemned Man)
+4. Madness (Chief Magistrate-Beyond Pain)
+5. A Final Farewell (Chief Magistrate-Father & Daughter)
+6. Maleficium (Chief Magistrate-The Dying)
+7. It (Guardian-The Awakening)
+8. The Master Of The Masquerade (Guardian-Anger And Damnation)
+9. Witches Garden (Guardian-The Secret Truth) 10.Dragons Lair (Guardian-The Myth)
+11.The Devil In Me (Chief Magistrate-A Meeting Between The Condemned) 12.Where Fallen Angels Rule (Chief Magistrate-A Message From Beyond) 13.Creatures Of Hierarchy (Vultures Fete)

+Recorded and Mixed at Wave Station
+Produced by ML and Ulf Peterson
+Engineered and Mixed by Ulf Peterson & ML
+Mastered by Peter in de Betou
+Cover artwork by Kristian Wablin
+Band residence: Sweden

+(P)c 1996 BLACK MARK Productions

+### "Fata Morgana" 1997, Power Metal

+01.Master Of The Masquerade
+02. Time Is God
+03. Nowhere Island
+04. Maleficium
+05. Red Moon
+06. To Isengard
+07. Lord Of The Rings
+08. Madness
+09. What Am I
+10. Excalibur
+11. Mad Messiah
+12. Paradise Lost
+13. Wonderland
+14. The Source Of Pain

+### "Grand Materia" 2005, Power Metal

+01 Grand Materia
+02 My Funeral Is Calling
+03 Only Endless Time Remains
+04 Hollow
+05 Edge Of Mind
+06 On The Other Side
+07 I Roam
+08 Emotional Sanctuary
+09 Angels Deceit
+10 The Operation Of The Sun
+11 Blind
+12 My Task Is Done

+### "Over and Over Again (single)" 2007, Power Metal

+1. Over and Over Again 05:58
+2. Face Of Fear 03:26

+### "Aberrations Of The Mind" 2007, Power Metal

+1. Delusions
+2. Make A Wish
+3. The Rush Of Possession
+4. Depression
+5. Caught In The Tread Wheel
+6. Reflections Of War
+7. Face Of Fear
+8. Where I Reign
+9. In Shadows I Rule
+10. Aberration Of The Mind
+11. Vultures Devouring
+12. Over And Over Again

+Charles Rytkцnen - Vocals
+Tony Eriksson - Guitar
+Peter Grehn - Guitar
+Fredrik Lundberg - Bass
+Pelle Еkerlind - Drums

 ## Отношения с другими группами